neilchvz/infrastructure-portfolio/bash/macos-networking/forget-current-wifi-ssid/README.md

 This script was deployed via MDM to silently remove the old network and force devices onto the correct one.

-Has since become a general purpose utility — useful any time a user needs their saved network cleared without navigating through System Settings themselves.
+Has since become a general purpose utility.
+Useful any time a user needs their saved network cleared without navigating through System Settings themselves.